geshijoker/VA-File/README.md

 ## VA-File
 This is an implementation of VA-File for studying and comparing the performance of searching in high-dimensional vector spaces.
-The empirical technique [report](https://github.com/geshijoker/VA-File/blob/master/va-file.pdf) is based on the implementation in this repository.

 # Dependencies
 * pickle